dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/Downstream_pipelines.rst

 ====================

 Downstream pipelines begin from analysis ready ``bam`` files and end with filtered lists of variants.
-An analysis ready ``bam`` undergo some additional cleanup operations after the alignment to remove duplicate reads and recalibrate base quality scores.
+An analysis ready ``bam`` undergoes some additional cleanup operations after the alignment to remove duplicate reads and recalibrate base quality scores.

 Germline